mblaszczykowski/web-api-food-ordering-app/README.md

 # REST API for a Food Ordering Application in Java with Spring Boot 3 and PostgreSQL database

 ## Description
-Project contains 7 packages - Customer, Restaurant, Food, Order, Payment, Review and Exception
+Project contains 7 packages - Customer, Restaurant, Food, Order, Payment, Review and Exception with Controllers, DAOs interfaces, JPA implementations for these interfaces, Repositories, Services classes and Update/Registrations requests records for each package.

+The Service classes include code that prevents assigning entities to non-existent entities.
+This ensures that the data remains consistent and avoids errors.
+For example, when adding food to a restaurant, the code checks if the restaurant exists before making the association.
+Similarly, when creating a review, the code verifies if the customer, restaurant, and order mentioned in the review actually exist.

+In test folder, there are tests written with JUnit & Mockito for Service classes from each package.

-The following classes are related to each other in the following ways:
+### The following classes are related to each other in the following ways:

 | Class Relationship                           | Description                                              |
 |----------------------------------------------|----------------------------------------------------------|